 I love Korean food but I’ve always been a bit scared of making kimchi.
-Luckily my brother had a recipe to share that is easy, vegan and doesn’t sound as intimidating as some of those other kimchi recipes floating around.
+Luckily my brother sent me a recipe by J. Kenji López-Alt that is easy, vegan and doesn’t sound as intimidating as some of those other kimchi recipes floating around.

 I have this with my Korean inspired crispy tofu tacos, on their own or on a grilled cheese sandwich.
 It never ceases to amaze me how well Korean food goes with cheese and it’s one of my favorite combos.